saeed-sufi/GA/README.md

 * The only data source to get backlinks and referring domain stats is crawlers.

 * The total number of backlinks and referring domains is the `bottom level metric`.
-It is used to make second link metrics like url metrics.
+It is used to make second level metrics like url metrics.

 * URL rating represents the overall strength of a page's backlink profile.
 It's a logarithmic scale.